Ibanez Q52 Review

 The Ibanez Q52 is the perfect meeting between the classic headless-shaped guitars from the ’80 and ’90 (my first electric guitar was a Steinberger, so I played headless for a lot of years and the new era of electric guitars made famous by Djent and Neo-Soul guitar players on Instagram.

 Ibanez Q52 : The new era of affordable headless guitars?

 Let’s start by saying that the very first impression I have about this guitar is that it is very compact and comfortable to play.

 It is literally built around the player, and no matter which style you are going to play, it will follow you, and it will make it effortless.
 Compared to the classic headless guitars of the old era (Steinberger guitars overall) what I personally feel is different is the entire use of wood for the body and neck.
 When I was playing a headless guitar, in fact, I found the neck very easy to play, but I missed the “life” and the breath of real wood, as it was made of carbonite.

 Even if maybe cutting threes can’t be considered entirely ethical, I must admit that the wood changes the game a lot, and I perceive it as a “real” guitar.

-Except my personal considerations, the advantage of headless guitars, as already mentioned, is the lightweight as well as the fact that are easy, fast and effortless to play.
+Except for my personal considerations, the advantage of headless guitars, as already mentioned, is the lightweight as well as the fact that they are easy, fast, and effortless to play.

-The Ibanez Q52 does not make any exception on that!
+The Ibanez Q52 does not make any exceptions on that!

 Ibanez Q Lineup